 This guide covers where and how visitors can view your site and how to keep it private until you're ready to go live.

 Note: To troubleshoot site availability issues, visit Is my site down?

 All trial sites are private by default, and only live to site owners and contributors.
 Since trial sites are hidden from search engines, people typically won’t find them unless you share a direct link or connect it to a third-party domain that people already know.

 You can make the site live to select visitors by adding a site-wide password.
 To learn more, visit Using a site-wide password.

 When a paid site is live

-To check if your site is live, go to the Home Menu, click Settings, and then click Site Visibility.
+To check if your site is live, go to the Home Menu, click Settings, and then click Site Availability.
 Your site is live if it's set to Public.
 To learn more, visit Publishing or hiding your site.

 When an online store is live

 To sell item or services through Squarespace, connect a payment processor.
 If you add products to your site without connecting a payment processor, visitors trying to check out will see a banner saying "Checkout is closed.
 This store isn't set up to process payments."
 After you connect a payment processor, this banner will disappear and customers can complete the checkout process.

 When editing your site, the following changes won't be publicly visible until you save your changes: